Nathanphillips-info/Configure-AD/README.md

 </p>
 <p>
 Next, in the domain controller, I ran a script on PowerShell ISE that added 1000 random new users and used one of them to log in to the client computer remotely.
 Then I set rules for password lockouts and locked and unlocked a random account created by the script to practice changing passwords in AD.
+This project showcases my knowledge of how to use Active Directory.
+Utilizing Active Directory would be useful for any business running a Windows infrastructure that wants to give access to its employees but keeps some information, such as files in specific directories or computers, separate.
+Now, a company can run with less fear that its information is exposed to those inside it who don't need it.
+And that certain employees can access the information they need.
 </p>
 <br />